SeriousOldMan/Simulator-Controller/Documentation/Functions Reference.md

 ***

 ## Splash Screen Handling ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))
 Several applications of Simulator Controller uses a splash window to entertain the user while performing their operations.
 The splash screen shows different pictures or even an animation using a GIF.
 All resources are loacated in the *Resources/Splash Images* folder of the Simulator Controller distribution.
-The user can switch between rotating pictures or a GIF animation using the configuration tool (*)
+The user can switch between rotating pictures or a GIF animation using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration).

 #### *showSplash(image :: String, alwaysOnTop :: Boolean := true)*
 *image* must be the name of a JPG file (without any path information) located in the *Resources/Splash Images* folder. *showSplash* opens the splash screen showing this picture.